 Anglo CEO: platinum unit must deliver, nothing sacrosanct

-JOHANNESBURG (Reuters) - Anglo American (AAL.L) remains committed to its South African platinum mining business but only if it pays its way, the group's new chief executive said on Thursday.
+JOHANNESBURG (Reuters) - Anglo American (AAL.L) remains committed to its South African platinum mining business if it pays its way but violence in the country's mines must stop, the group's new chief executive said on Thursday.

-Anglo American Platinum (AMSJ.J), the world's largest producer of the precious metal, fell to a loss last year because of low prices and strikes in the country, which sits on four fifths of the world's known platinum reserves.
+Anglo American Platinum (AMSJ.J), the world's largest producer of the precious metal, made a loss last year because of low prices and strikes in the country, which sits on four fifths of the world's known platinum reserves.

 The company has been trying to hammer out a restructuring plan for the business but fierce government and union resistance led it to rein in plans for 14,000 job cuts to just under 7,000.
 The company will give a further update on the process on Friday.